siderolabs/talos/docs/content/configuration/userdata.md

     weight: 20
 ---

-Talos User Data is responsible for the host and Kubernetes configuration.
-Talos user data is indepent of cloud config / cloud init.
+Talos User Data is responsible for the host and Kubernetes configuration, and it is independent of other cloud config / cloud init data.

 ## Version

-Version represents the Talos userdata configuration version.
+``Version`` represents the Talos userdata configuration version.
 This denotes what the schema of the configuration file.

 ```yaml